An Alon-Tarsi Style Theorem for Additive Colorings: An Alon-Tarsi Style Theorem for Additive List Colorings

 Consider the monomials in the expansion of $\hat{f}$.
 (Here we are considering the monomials before ``collecting like terms," so there will be $\prod_{vw\in \vec{E}}|N_D(v)\triangle N_D(w) |$ such monomials.)
 Each monomial corresponds to picking one (signed) variable from each factor of $\hat{f}$.
 Therefore, if $M$ is such a monomial, we can write $M=\prod_{vw\in \vec{E}(D)}z_{vw}$ where each $z_{vw}$ is a (signed) variable that occurs in the $vw$ factor of $\hat{f}$.
 We see from the definition of $\hat{f}$, that for each $vw\in \vec{E}(D)$, either $z_{vw}=y_v$, or $z_{vw}=\pm x_u$ for some $u\neq v$.
 Let $M$ be a monomial in the expansion of $\hat{f}$.
 Write $M=\prod_{vw\in \vec{E}(D)}z_{vw}$, as above.
 Associate to $M$ the subdigraph $S_M$ of $\mathcal{W}(D)$ defined by:

 By \Cref{prop:disjointgammapaths}, the subdigraphs $S_M$ are precisely the spanning subdigraphs of $\mathcal{W}(D)$ whose edge set is a union of edge disjoint $\gamma$-paths.
 Furthermore, for distinct monomials $M$ and $M'$, $S_M\neq S_{M'}$.
 Thus, we have the following observation: \underline{Observation 1:} The correspondence $M\leftrightarrow S_M$ is a bijective correspondence between the monomials in the expansion of $\hat{f}$ and the spanning subdigraphs of $\mathcal{W}(D)$ whose edge set is a union of edge disjoint $\gamma$-paths.
 Let $M$ be a monomial in the expansion of $\hat{f}$ and write $M=\prod_{vw\in\vec{E}(D)}z_{vw}$, as above.
-By the definition of $\hat{f}$, whenever $z_{vw}=+x_u$, we have $u\in N_D(w)\setminus N_D[v]$, so \Cref{def:gammapaths} tells us that and therefore in this case $_{v^*}P^{vw}_{u*}$ has an even number of edges.
-If $z_{vw}=-x_u$, then $u\in N_D(v)\setminus N_D(w)$, so and therefore in this case, $_{v^*}P^{vw}_{u^*}$ has an odd number of edges.
+By the definition of $\hat{f}$, whenever $z_{vw}=+x_u$, we have $u\in N_D(w)\setminus N_D[v]$, so \Cref{def:gammapaths} tells us that $_{v^*}P^{vw}_{u*}$ is a path of length two and therefore has an even number of edges.
+If $z_{vw}=-x_u$, then $u\in N_D(v)\setminus N_D(w)$, so $_{v^*}P^{vw}_{u^*}$ is a path of length three, and therefore has an odd number of edges.
 Set Then we see that $S_M$ has an odd number of edges if and only if $t^-$ is odd, which is true if and only if the sign of $M$ is negative in the expansion of $\hat{f}$.
 We record this as observation 2: \underline{Observation 2}: $S_M$ has an odd number of edges if and only if the sign of $M$ is negative in the expansion of $\hat{f}$.

 Fix $u\in V(D)$.
 Let $M$ be a monomial in the expansion of $\hat{f}$ and write $M=\prod_{vw\in \vec{E}(D)}z_{vw}$, as above.
 Define the following notation: